JeffreyNahas/JeffreyNahas/README.md

 • Migrated 70% of Airbus 220 simulator code for avionic components from Perlscript/Fortran to C++ and C#/.NET, improving time complexity and ensuring integration with existing codebase.

+**McGill Robotics Team** -- Montreal, Canada || Sep.2022 - May 2023

+*Software Developer*

+• Enhanced the Mars Rover’s arm software on an Ubuntu Linux platform using C and C++, achieving a 30% increase in control precision and a 25% enhancement in the kinematic chain’s generalizability, enabling more accurate movements.
+• Developed C++ modules for improved tracking camera data collection and deployed SLAM/ICP algorithms for precise 3D mapping on Linux, significantly boosting the rover’s navigational accuracy and environmental mapping efficiency

 <h3>MY INFO</h3>